 Invasive Species Removal: Brown's Woods

 This volunteer opportunity offers a fun and meaningful service-learning experience.
-Volunteers will gain or sharpen their skills in identifying both native and nonnative plant species, learn effective invasive removal techniques, and gain insight into the benefits of conservation work within Brown's Woods, Iowa's largest urban forest situated along the Raccoon River.
+Volunteers will sharpen their skills in identifying both native and nonnative plant species, learn effective invasive removal techniques, and learn ways to positively impact Brown's Woods, Iowa's largest urban forest situated along the Raccoon River.

 This activity is led by members of our very own Stewards of Brown’s Woods, a community-based volunteer group dedicated to the ecological restoration of this park.
 Volunteers and neighbors join together on a weekly basis to eliminate invasive plant species that threaten the forest ecosystem.